parte tres - soñadoras desde las montañas - dreamers down from the mountains

 Given their very personal full-body approach to locomotion, snakes are stuck near where they hatch for the most part, and although they might be hard to find hidden within their natural habitat, many species can reliably be found only in very discrete and specific ecological niches.

-And it turns out that one particularly remarkable and very discrete family of snake is found in only two places on Earth: only atop the Tibetan Plateau, and then also high up in the plateaus of the South American tropics.
+And it turns out that one particularly remarkable and very discrete family of snake is found in only two places on Earth: the Tibetan Plateau, and then also high up in the plateaus of the South American tropics.

 These locations are separated by some 10,000 miles, making them on nearly exact opposite sides of the globe as each other, and the two subfamilies of snakes inhabiting their two hot springs are classically thought to have diverged somewhere in the neighborhood of 28mya - even before felines emerges as a discrete species at all.
 Up on the Roofs of the World, the two slithery species are known as Thermophis baileyi and Thermophis zhaoermii, different version of “heat snake” with the moniker of the preeminent Western and Asian herpetologists who discovered them tacked-on the ends of each.